timlinux/ESP32-Farm-Project/README.md

 Then install these nodes:

-node-red-dashboard
+* node-red-dashboard
-@studiobox/node-red-contrib-ui-widget-thermometer
+* @studiobox/node-red-contrib-ui-widget-thermometer
-node-red-contrib-chart-image
+* node-red-contrib-chart-image
-node-red-contrib-ui-media
+* node-red-contrib-ui-media
-node-red-contrib-telegrambot
+* node-red-contrib-telegrambot
+* node-red-contrib-ui-led
+* node-red-node-sqlite

 For charts to render I had to install these: